 Sandycombe Lodge was built by 1813 to the designs of England’s great landscape painter, J.M.W.
 Turner; working here as his own architect to create a quiet retreat for himself, away from the pressures of the London art world.
 It also provided a home for his father, old William, in retirement from his trade as a barber and wigmaker in Covent Garden.
 With old William’s declining health and changes in his own life, Turner sold the house in 1826.

-Turner’s House Trust was faced with immediate challenges: the roots of yew trees planted close to the house brought rot into the house, and damp from failing gutters and downpipes caused a succession of ceiling drops.
-Our plans for conservation of the house and for presenting to the public as a small historic house of great significance were carefully drawn together, and our application to the Heritage Lottery Fund for development funding was successful.
+Turner’s House Trust was faced with immediate challenges: the roots of yew trees planted close to the house brought rot, and damp from failing gutters and downpipes caused a succession of ceiling drops.
+Our plans for conservation of the house and for presenting to the public as a small historic house of great significance were carefully drawn together, and our application to the Heritage Lottery Fund was successful.
 This allowed us to appoint Gary Butler (Butler Hegarty Architects) as our conservation architect, and to begin the extremely hard work of securing £2.4m for plans to go ahead.
-A further grant of £1.4m from the HLF, and funds raised from generous foundations and individuals (see our donors’ page for details).
+A further grant of £1.4m from the Heritage Lottery Fund, and funds raised from generous foundations and individuals (see our donors’ page for details).
 Our goal was reached in April 2016, and work began at that time.

 An important decision had to be made early on.
 Would we retain the house as it stood, or would we remove the additions of upper rooms and extensions that had been added to Turner’s own design?
 We chose to return to Turner’s intentions, drawing on the evidence of his own later sketches (Tate Britain Turner Bequest D08966 TB CXXVll 2), the drawing of c.
 1814 by William Havell, and the evidence already visible in the building itself.